Get insider access

 No

-The Sony HT S100F has only the most basic wired connections, so it isn't a versatile bar.
-You won't be able to use it as a hub between your TV and home media devices since it doesn't have HDMI.
+This bar has only the most basic wired connections, so it isn't versatile.
+You can't use it as a hub between your TV and home media devices since it doesn't have HDMI.
 You also can't connect older devices with a regular audio cable since, unlike the TaoTronics TT-SK023, this soundbar also lacks an AUX input.
+On the upside, an Optical port is available.

 4.8